Cajamarca to Huaura Bus

 The travel from Cajamarca to Huaura is at a distance of 448 mi (721 km) which take about 12 hours by bus.
 The terrestrial transportation company Civa provides bus tickets for this route at s/ 80 and s/ 100.
 The buses leaveat 5:30 p.m. from the terminal in Cajamarca located close to the Estadio Heroes de San Ramon, destination to the terminal of Av.
 San Martin in Huaura.
 The climate in Huaura is desert, with an average temperature of 66.2 °F (19 °C) and the level of rains is quite low.
-If you are also looking for return checkout, please ensure to check Huaura to Cajamarca Bus.

 It’s one of the most ancient cities of Peru and of the Inca Empire.
 The first inhabitants were Huacaloma, Layzon, Cumbe Mayo and Otuzco who settled in Cajamarca about 3.000 years ago.
 The city was witness of ferocious battles between the Incas and the conquerors during the Peru Conquest and besides that, Cajamarca was where Francisco Pizarro captured Atahualpa, the last inca who refused to subject himself to the Christian faith and culture.
 It’s known as the most Spanish city of Peru.